spiceai/samples/log-pruner/README.md

 <snip>
 ```

 A Spice AI Datasource has two components, a Connector and a Processor.
 A Connector fetches data from a specific source, like a database or a file.
 A Processor takes the data that the Connector has fetched and transforms it into a format Spice AI can use.
 In this example, we are using the `influxdb` Connector to provide [Flux Annotated CSV](https://docs.influxdata.com/influxdb/cloud/reference/syntax/annotated-csv/) to the `flux-csv` processor.
-We will extract the `usage_idle` field of measurements taken from the `cpu`, where `usage_idle` refers to the percentage of time the CPU is spent in an idle state.
+We will extract the `usage_idle` field of measurements taken from the `cpu`, where `usage_idle` refers to the percentage of time the CPU has spent in an idle state.

 In the `params` section of the InfluxDB Connector, notice we are using environment variables prefixed with `SPICE_` to pass configuration.
 Any environment variable with this prefix will automatically be replaced with its value by the Spice AI runtime.